 Effective Summer 2008, when a student repeats an undergraduate course only the last grade earned will be used to calculate the grade point average.
 Courses which are repeated will only count once toward fulfilling the minimum 120 hours required for graduation.
 Any course that is not designated as “repeatable for credit” may be retaken by the student, typically in order to improve the grade.
-See “Repeated Courses” for more information.
+See “Repeatable Courses” for more information.

 Repeating Graduate Courses